 African Violet

-African violets are one of the most popular flowering houseplants for a good reason.
-They are very easy to grow for beginners, bloom frequently, propagate quickly, and come in so many different sizes and colors.
-They do best with bright, indirect light and well-drained potting soil (try Espoma Organic’s African Violet Potting Mix).
-Overwatering can quickly kill an African violet, so only water when the soil surface is dry.
-To avoid getting water on the leaves, fill a saucer with tepid water and place your violet inside, allowing it to absorb the water through the bottom of the pot.
+African violets are a favorite among houseplant enthusiasts, and for good reason.
+These easy-to-grow plants are perfect for beginners, bloom frequently, propagate quickly, and come in a wide variety of sizes and colors.
+They thrive in bright, indirect light and well-drained potting soil (Espoma Organic’s African Violet Potting Mix is a great option).
+Overwatering is a common mistake, so only water when the surface of the soil feels dry.
+To avoid getting water on the delicate leaves, place your violet in a saucer filled with tepid water, allowing it to absorb moisture through the bottom of the pot.

 Bromeliads

-Tropical bromeliads are a great addition to any home, office, or outdoor living space.
-They add a bright, tropical feel with their long, colorful flower stalks that emerge from the center of the plant.
-Bromeliads prefer to keep moist (they’re native to rainforests, after all), so be sure to occasionally mist them and keep the cup-like base of the bromeliad filled with water.
-For best results, keep them in bright light or full sun.
+Bromeliads are a vibrant and tropical addition to any home, office, or outdoor living space.
+Known for their striking, colorful flower stalks that emerge from the center, these plants bring a lively, exotic feel to any setting.
+Native to rainforests, bromeliads thrive in humid conditions, so be sure to mist them occasionally and keep the cup-like base filled with water.
+For optimal growth and vibrant blooms, place them in bright light or full sun.

 Neanthe Bella/Parlor Palm

-The Neanthe Bella, or Parlor palm, is one of the most popular houseplants available.
-They are so easy to care for and maintain due to their naturally compact growing habit and an ability to thrive in poor lighting conditions.
-Parlor palms grow very slowly, taking years to reach their mature height of 3 to 4 feet.
-They also do great in artificial light, so they make a great office plant or plants for low light areas, such as a basement living space.
-Parlor palms require ample watering during the warmer months of April through October during their prime growing season but need less water during the colder months.
+The Neanthe Bella, also known as the Parlor Palm, is one of the most popular and easy-to-care-for houseplants.
+With its naturally compact growth and ability to thrive in low-light conditions, it’s an excellent choice for almost any space.
+Parlor palms grow slowly, taking several years to reach their mature height of 3 to 4 feet.
+They adapt well to artificial light, making them perfect for offices or areas with limited natural light, such as basements.
+During the warmer months (April through October), they require regular watering, but less water is needed during the colder months.

 Phalaenopsis Orchids